cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Scans/faq.md

 ## Do you support scans against targets with basic HTTP auth enabled?
 We don't have this feature open to customers yet.
 However, you can contact us if you can't work around this limitation to assist you.

-## Does the DAST scanner support 2FA login?
+## Does the DAST Scanner support 2FA login?
 We don't have this feature open to customers yet.
 However, you can contact us if you can't work around this limitation to assist you.

-## Does the DAST scanner support CAPTCHA?
+## Does the DAST Scanner support CAPTCHA?
 We don't support this feature yet.
 Here are some suggestions:
 - Disable CAPTCHA for the scanner's IP address.
 - Set an exception for the test user in your system to bypass CAPTCHA checks.